Trxy/TRX/README.md

 ### Manual

 1. Download or clone the project
-2. Build the the preferred target (eg. TRX iOS)
+2. Build the preferred target (eg. TRX iOS)
 3. Locate the framework in finder (from the products group) file and add it to your project.
 4. Add the framework as a dependency of your target in Build Phases
 5. Add the framework to “Link Binary with Libraries” and in the “General” tab under “Embedded Binaries”